ackerman2001/OpenCDK/README.md

 The best way to interact with us is to test tools and make bug reports through GitHub.
 * [Issues](https://github.com/ackerman2001/OpenCDK/issues)

 If you are a developer.
-See:
+Please see:
 * [Coding Style](https://github.com/ackerman2001/OpenCDK/wiki/Coding-Style)
 ## Building
 Caitlyn language is supported for Linux but other platforms should be able to build it too.